byungchanpark/byungchanpark/cs120-generate-points-hw-starter/Assignment.md

 You are to use the `doodle` framework to produce an image of white points on a grey background.

 The program will first prompt for and read in a width and height for the image _(doodle window size)_.
 It will create a doodle window of that size and set the background color to the grey scale color **120**.
-Then it will read in as many 2D integer points as it can.
+T hen it will read in as many 2D integer points as it can.
 For each point it will draw a **white** circle with a **radius of 4** pixels.
 When there are no more points provided then it will capture a screen shot of the doodle window and save it out as PNG file `points.png`.

 ## Example Play Through